-1. The major is composed of not less than 94 quarter hours credit in course work, and 18 quarter hours credit in original research, for a minimum of 112 quarter hours credit.
-The major must be accompanied by a graduate minor or a supporting area of not less than 24 quarter hours credit.
+1. The major is composed of not less than 94 quarter hours credit in course work and 18 quarter hours credit in original research, for a minimum of 112 quarter hours credit.
+The major must be accompanied by a graduate minor or a supporting area of not less than 24 hours.

-2. The total minimum of 136 quarter hours for the degree program is made up as follows:
+2. A total minimum of 136 quarter hours beyond the bachelor's degree must be completed.